joshgerdes/jekyll-uno/_posts/2021-07-18-implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 You can read more about WebJEA directly on the GitHub page: [https://github.com/markdomansky/WebJEA](https://github.com/markdomansky/WebJEA "https://github.com/markdomansky/WebJEA"){:target="_blank"}.

 This guide will concentrate on setting up WebJEA for self-service Azure VM management.
-However, WebJEA can be used to enable much more than what this blog article covers.
+However, WebJEA can be used to enable much more than what this blog article covers, from things such as new user onboarding, to resource creation.

 ![](/uploads/webjea_startstopazvm.png)